aembke/fred.rs/CONTRIBUTING.md

 and the `Multiplexer` reads from the channel.
 Clones of a `RedisClient` all share the same command channel, so cloning a `RedisClient` mostly boils down to cloning an `Arc<UnboundedSender>`.
 The rate at which commands are processed from this channel depends on the client's settings.

-This design has several benefits:

-* Pausing the command stream due to MOVED or ASK errors or network problems is very easy.
-The `Multiplexer` can just `await` a future that rebuilds connections or replays commands while it reads from the channel.
-* The hot path of writing a command to a socket doesn't need to acquire a WriteLock or Mutex in the client.
-This is more of a benefit of message passing patterns in general.
-* Applying backpressure is easy.
-If a socket's command queue hits some configurable limit of in-flight commands the `Multiplexer` can just `await` a Tokio `sleep` call while processing commands from the channel.
-* Switching between pipelined and non-pipelined commands is easy.
-When a command should be pipelined the `Multiplexer` can write it to the socket and move on to the next command, but when a command should not be pipelined the `Multiplexer` just needs to `await` the response to the command before moving on to the next command.
-This makes it easy to switch between connection states without surfacing this complexity to the caller.
-* Implementing blocking commands is easy.
-The logic here is exactly the same as non-pipelined commands, and the client can switch to this mode without surfacing any of the complexity to the caller.
-* This pattern is generic enough that callers do not need different clients for different connection modes (i.e. there's one `RedisClient` instead of a `PubSubClient`, `RequestResponseClient`, etc).
-All possible connection states can be implemented on top of this pattern.
-* It's fast and cheap to clone a Redis client, and all clones will use the same underlying set of connections because they use the same channel.

 When the client sends a command to the server the following operations occur:

 1. The client prepares the command, creating a `Vec<RedisValue>` array of arguments.